Killing of Jonathan Ferrell

-On September 14, 2013, Jonathan Ferrell (born October 11, 1988), a 24-year-old former college football player for the Florida A&M University Rattlers sought help after a car crash.
-When police arrived, he ran towards them and was killed by police officer Randall "Wes" Kerrick in Charlotte, North Carolina.
-Kerrick was charged with voluntary manslaughter, but not convicted.
+On September 14, 2013, Jonathan Ferrell (born October 11, 1988), a 24-year-old former college football player for the Florida A&M University Rattlers was involved in a car crash.
+When police arrived, he ran towards them and was shot by police officer Randall "Wes" Kerrick in Charlotte, North Carolina.
+Kerrick was charged with voluntary manslaughter, but the jury deadlocked and he was not retried.
 Police dashcam footage of the incident was released to the public.

 Shooting

-Ferrell, an African American, was unarmed at the time he was shot.
-While giving a co-worker a lift home on the night of September 14, 2013, he crashed his car, went to a house in the Bradfield Farms neighborhood and knocked on the door.
-The resident, Sarah McCartney, called the police and three officers came.
-Ferrell then ran towards them, whereupon one of the officers fired a taser at Ferrell and missed.
-That same officer, Officer Thornel Little, testified that Ferrell had said "shoot me" twice as he ran up on the officers.
-Kerrick then opened fire on Ferrell, shooting him twelve times and killing him.
+Ferrell, a black man, was unarmed at the time he was shot.
+While giving a co-worker a lift home on the night of September 14, 2013, he crashed his car.
+Witnesses testified that Ferrell walked to the nearby home of Sarah McCartney after the accident and pounded on the door seeking help.
+McCartney thought Ferrell was trying to break in and called 911.
+Three officers came.

+Ferrell then ran towards them, whereupon one of the officers, Thornel Little, fired a taser at Ferrell and missed.
+Little testified that Ferrell had said "shoot me" twice as he ran up on the officers.
+Kerrick then opened fire on Ferrell, shooting him twelve times and killing him, fearing that the subject had a weapon or was otherwise displaying opportunity, capability, and intent to seriously harm Kerrick and his fellow officers.

 A toxicology test of Ferrell's blood showed a blood alcohol level within the legal limit for driving.